-The Eiserne Brücke (Iron Bridge) in Neunkirchen was built by the Ignaz Gridl Brückenbau-Anstalt at the end of 19th century.
+The Eiserne Brücke (Iron Bridge) in Neunkirchen dates back to the end of the 19th century.
+The bridge builder was the Ignaz Gridl Brückenbau-Anstalt.
 Especially in autumn, one has a great view of the Schwarza river from the bridge.

 The coat of arms of Neunkirchen displays nine churches which refer to the meaning of the current city name (“Nine Churches”).
 Even though these city arms are a great example for canting arms the place was never known for nine churches.
 Actually the name origins from “new church”, a description which was used in the first mention of the place in 1094.